KaiHotz/react-formik-ui/README.md

 ```

 ## SubmitBtn
-The SubmitBtn component renders with the classNames `form-element`, `btn` and `submit-btn`</br>
+The SubmitBtn component renders with the classNames `form-element`, `btn` and `submit-btn`.</br>
-A custom class can be passed through the `className` prop</br>
+A custom class can be passed through the `className` prop.</br>

-By default the SubmitBtn handles the submition, no further handler or configuration needed
+By default the SubmitBtn handles the submition, no further handler or configuration is needed.

 #### Props:
 <table style="font-size: 12px">